Cybercriminals Target Another Legitimate Tool: MYSQL Servers

 It’s recommended that SQL servers aren’t directly accessible from the internet.
 System administrators, however, may find it necessary for this to be accessible online.
 In such a case, it’s important that these internet-facing SQL servers should be accessed only using a VPN as the first point of entry and insist on using two-factor authentication (2FA) for all your users.

+Vulnerable MySQL servers can be a significant security vulnerability for your IT infrastructure.
 When you need help securing your infrastructure, our information security expertsare a phone call away.
 To learn more about how we can help, or for immediate assistance, call today (416) 920-3000or email us.